jokurino/hlstatsx-community-edition/README.md

  - A script that deploys HlstatsX:CE on a freshly installed Debian 12 system.

    Removed the following functions.
  - AJAX gliding server list (accordion effect) on homepage of each game.
-Server info will now only be accesible when clicked on a particular server.
+Server info will now be accessible when clicked on a particular server. (this was already there but is now permanent).

 ## Screenshots